techthehood/notes/servers/digitalOcean nodejs.md

   $ nodemon src/app.js -e js,hbs
 ```
 > notice the [-e] and the comma separated extension list
+> whatever is displayed in the ext list will update when changes are made

 #### Customizing the views directory
 > changed views dir to templates - caused failure